 The founder of SpaceX and Tesla is accustomed to flashy enterprises and larger-than-life dreams (that all seem to be coming to fruition), and now, he’s turning his attention to a simple problem that plagues all of us: Traffic.
-Because why shouldn’t it take us 29 minutes to get from New York to D.C.?
-With Musk’s Boring Company, this could be our new reality, especially now that Musk has attained written permission to begin digging in D.C.
+Because why shouldn’t it take us 29 minutes to get from New York to Washington D.C.?
+With Musk’s Boring Company, this could be our new reality.

-In March, Musk gave us a closer look at what the future of transportation might look like.
+Previously, in March, Musk teased us with a quick look at what the future of transportation might look like.
 In a series of tweet, the executive noted that the Boring Company would focus on shuttles rather than cars, and will move both people and bicycles from Point A to Point B. This, Musk says, will aid in the company’s aim to “prioritize pedestrians [and] cyclists over cars.”
 This is a matter of “courtesy and fairness,” the entrepreneur tweeted.
 “If someone can’t afford a car, they should go first.”

 Adjusting The Boring Company plan: all tunnels & Hyperloop will prioritize pedestrians & cyclists over cars